 Childhood Apraxia & Speech Therapy Centre provides comprehensive intervention specific to motor speech disorders including Childhood Apraxia of Speech (CAS).
-We use up-to-date, evidenced-based methods including the Principles of Motor Learning theory to treat motor speech, suspected CAS and CAS.
-While the primary passion of our Centre is apraxia, we’re not limited in these interventions.
+We use up-to-date, evidenced-based methods including the Principles of Motor Learning theory to treat motor speech, suspected CAS and CAS, which is the primary passion of our Centre.

 You may have been told in early intervention or other speech therapy that your child is showing signs of “motor speech difficulties” or “motor speech disorder.”
 This may or may not include CAS.
 Not all children with motor speech disorders have apraxia; apraxia is one kind of motor speech disorder.
 We can help ascertain whether your child is demonstrating motor speech disorder – not otherwise specified (i.e. not apraxia) or motor speech disorder – childhood apraxia of speech (i.e. CAS).
 Differentiating the two can be complicated, but we can help!

 If your child is not yet talking, you might also be wondering about CAS.
 Determining what’s behind a child who is not yet speaking can be challenging, but we can help.
 While we know only 3 – 5% of preschool children with a speech difficulty will indeed have CAS, we also know that early, intensive and appropriate apraxia therapy is the best and most effective treatment.